What is Adrozek?

 How to avoid installation of potentially unwanted applications?

-Example of Adrozek malware's process in Windows Task Manager (the process name may vary):
+Example of Adrozek malware process in Windows Task Manager (the process name might vary):

 Instant automatic malware removal: